Business Management

 Learning Outcomes:

-Upon completing this course, students are aware of risks related to individual and con-solidated financial statements.
+Upon completing this course, alumni are aware of risks related to individual and con-solidated financial statements.
 They possess an overview of the risk-charged balance sheet items and are able to analyze these using appropriate methods, tools and model while honoring the balancing policy.
-Students understand the conceptional intention of relevant requirements regarding risks in financial statements and are, due to an increased willingness and ability to change, able to identify and assess risk exposure in the field of financial reporting despite dynamic of regulatory changes.
-By exploring the regulatory framework of norms that this course conveys, students develop their decision-making and problem-solving skills.
-By highlighting conceptional regulation inten-tions, this course facilitates students to hone their analytical and assessment skills to be able to gauge the impact of changes in the legal framework on business ventures.
+Alumni understand the conceptional intention of relevant requirements regarding risks in financial statements and are, due to an increased willingness and ability to change, able to identify and assess risk exposure in the field of financial reporting despite dynamic of regulatory changes.
+By exploring the regulatory framework of norms that this course conveys, alumni develop their decision-making and problem-solving skills.
+By highlighting conceptional regulation inten-tions, this course facilitates alumni to hone their analytical and assessment skills to be able to gauge the impact of changes in the legal framework on business ventures.

 Superior module: